PRIVACY AND CONFIDENTIALITY POLICY

 2. For human resources purposes, including employment and payroll activities

-healthAbility may also use and disclose Personal and Health information for secondary purposes related to its processes.
+healthAbility may also use and disclose Sensitive (Personal and Health) information for secondary purposes related to its processes.
 For example, to improve its processes in the future.

-In some cases, healthAbility may disclose an individual’s personal and health information to third parties, including:
+In some cases, healthAbility may disclose an individual’s Sensitive (Personal and Health) information to third parties, including:

 1. A medical practitioner or a health services provider;